Qdesai/ASP.NET-Assignment1/MarvelMonitors/README.txt

 0136 Completed the about us page.
 0200 f****** i lost all of my work till 15 oct because of git conflict now doing it again 0210 completed the seeddata
+0218 linked all the pages with the navigation bar.
+0225 Arranged the about us page
+0228 Added button but coudnt redirect it to another page so i tried to do it with the onclick method and it worked 0230